lijumjose/VIPMP/src/pages/docs/customer_account/high_volume_discounts.md

 - 65304479CA14Y12 = Acrobat Pro 250 MOQ
 - 65304479CA14Z12 = Acrobat Pro 500 MOQ

-Customers can opt for an MOQ at the time of renewal of the subscription at the anniversary date or at mid-term.
-Purchases at the anniversary date is for the next term and mid-term purchases are applicable to the current term.
+Customers can opt for an MOQ at the renewal of the subscription at the anniversary date or at mid-term.
+Purchases at the anniversary date are for the next term, and mid-term purchases are applicable to the current term.

 The following figures illustrate the workflows for these scenarios: